Cysharp/MemoryPack/README.md

 MemoryPack supports parameterized constructor not only parameterless constructor.
 The selection of the constructor follows these rules.
 Both class and struct follows same.

 * If has `[MemoryPackConstructor]`, use it
-* If has no explicit constrtucotr(includes private), use parameterless one
+* If has no explicit constructor(includes private), use parameterless one
 * If has a one parameterless/parameterized constructor(includes private), use it
-* If has multiple construcotrs, must apply `[MemoryPackConstructor]` attribute(no automatically choose one), otherwise generator error it.
+* If has multiple constructors, must apply `[MemoryPackConstructor]` attribute(no automatically choose one), otherwise generator error it.
 * If choosed parameterized constructor, all parameter name must match with member name(case-insensitive)

 ```csharp